-The standard fork and shock springs mounted on the motorcycle when it leaves the factory are not marked.
+The standard fork spring and shock spring mounted on the motorcycle when it leaves the factory are not marked.
 Before replacing the springs, be sure to mark them so they can be distinguished from other optional springs.

 Spare Parts & Equipment